starterapps-metadata/pythonFlaskStarter/app/README.md

 git clone https://github.com/starterapps-metadata/pythonFlaskStarter.git
 cd pythonFlaskStarter/app
 ```
-or download the zip file containing this sample code.
+or download the zip file containing this sample code from Bluemix.

 ##Deploy to Bluemix manually
 From a terminal login into Bluemix and set the api endpoint to the Bluemix region you wish to deploy to: